Exponential stability of data-driven nonlinear MPC based on input/output models: Stability analysis

-\end{theorem} Inequality~\eqref{eq:Lyap_decrease_nominal} ensures exponential stability, if the prediction model $\F_{\mathrm{x}}$ in MPC coincides with the actual dynamics.
+\end{theorem} \karl{Condition~\eqref{eq:N:choice} holds for sufficiently large horizon~$N$ and implies $\alpha_N>0$.
+Then, inequalities~\eqref{eq:Lyap_decrease_nominal} ensure that $\Y_N(x)$ is a Lyapunov function.
+Therein, $\alpha_N\in(0,1]$ is a suboptimality index that bounds the closed-loop performance compared the infinite-horizon optimal controller, cf.\ \cite[Thm.~1]{KohlZeil23}.
+One can show that $\alpha_N$ approaches one as the prediction horizon $N$ approaches infinity, i.e., can essentially recover the best possible performance using MPC}.

 In the following theorem we derive the main result of the paper, i.e., exponential stability of the data-driven MPC closed loop.
 To do so, we rely on the error bounds of Assumption~\ref{asm:model:properties} to show that $\Y_N$ is also a Lyapunov function for the system~\eqref{eq:state:sys} under the control law $\mu_N^\varepsilon$, provided that~$\varepsilon$ is sufficiently small. \begin{theorem} Let the assumptions of Proposition~\ref{prop:cost:controllability} and of Theorem~\ref{thm:stability_nominal} hold.
-Then, there exists $\varepsilon_0 \in (0,\bar{\varepsilon}]$ such that the MPC controller of Algorithm~\ref{alg:MPC} ensures exponential stability of the origin for all $x(0)\in\Omega$ and for $\varepsilon \in (0,\varepsilon_0)$. \end{theorem} \begin{proof} In Theorem~\ref{thm:stability_nominal}, we have shown the relaxed Lyapunov inequality
+Then, there exists $\varepsilon_0 \in (0,\bar{\varepsilon}]$ such that the MPC controller of Algorithm~\ref{alg:MPC} ensures exponential stability of the origin for all $x(0)\in\Omega$ and for \karl{all} $\varepsilon \in (0,\varepsilon_0)$. \end{theorem} \begin{proof} In Theorem~\ref{thm:stability_nominal}, we have shown the relaxed Lyapunov inequality

 for the surrogate model~$\F_\mathrm{x}$.
 Considering the real system dynamics $F_\mathrm{x}$, we have that